 UI Setting Description Valid Range Default Value Status Enable or disable this route.
-Enabled / Disabled Enabled Group Address Specify the group IP address for this route.
-N/A N/A Source Address Type Specify the type of source address to use for this route.
+Enabled / Disabled Enabled Group Address Specify the group IP address for this N/A route.
+N/A Source Address Type Specify the type of source address to use for this route.
 Any / Specify Source Any Any : Allow any IP to be the source address.
 Specify Source: Use the specified Source Address.
-Source Address Specify the source IP address to use N/A N/A (Only if Source Address Type is Specify Source) for this route.
+Source Address Specify the source IP address to use for this route.
+N/A N/A (Only if Source Address Type is Specify Source) ioi tilis route.
 Inbound Interface Select which interface broadcast packets will come from.
 Drop-down list of interfaces N/A Outbound Interface Select which interfaces the broadcast packets will be routed to.
 Drop-down list of interfaces N/A